Welcome to I23

 I23 complements the existing suite of five MX beamlines at Diamond being optimised for operation in the wavelength range from 1.5 to 4 Å. The in-vacuum experimental end station minimizes absorption and scattering effects.
 A large semi-cylindrical detector allows measurements of a large range of diffraction angles and a multi-axis goniometer is available for crystal alignment and orientation.
 An X-ray tomography setup will be integrated into the beamline end station to obtain the crystal shape and volume as a basis of an analytical absorption correction.

 First successful data has been collected demonstrating the advantages of in-vacuum MX [1,2,3].
-The beamline has welcomed first users in February 2016 and is now in an advanced commissioning phase.
+An important unique feature of the beamline is the access to absorption edges of physiologically important elements, such as Ca, K and Cl allowing studies of ion binding without substitution with heavier elements .
+The beamline has welcomed many "friendly" users over the past years and is still in an advanced commissioning phase.

 We have already solved a number of difficult structures, our main effort is now towards making the beamline a user facility.
 At the moment we are accepting projects in a collaborative friendly user mode.
 Please get into touch if you have an interesting project which can profit from I23's unique capabilities.